dkarvounaris/PHPStorm-CC-PrestaShop/README.md

 #### Pros:
-- You don't need to mark any files as plain text, to have any custom methods's auto completion working.
+- You don't need to mark any files as plain text, as you override classes, to have auto completion working on your custom methods and properties.

 #### Cons:
 - The classes will be loaded by PrestaShop, even if empty, which might add some ms on execution time.